 Current & Prior Versions

 The current major version (Wordsearch 12) was released in May 2018.
 It is the third major version release since the product was sold to Lifeway in July of 2011.
 Remarkably, it introduces very little over the almost three years since version 11: a new Lexicon Explorer window, some half-baked integration with OneDrive, and a couple other tweaks.
-I discussed the new features in a blog post in June 2018, and will not revisit them here.
+I discussed the new features in a new features of version 11 in late 2015.

 Version 10 (December 2011, with feature update 10.5 in June 2012) was mostly an effort at incorporating features similar to those in the QuickVerse program which WORDsearch had purchased in May of 2011, just prior to the company’s own sale to Lifeway in July.
 New features included a morphological search tool linked to a Friberg-tagged UBS4 Greek text, Info and History windows, user-built “books”, a Sermons & Illustrations content management tool, an odd verse/passage-based search tool called Verse Explorer, Desktop Templates to help with window management, and Twitter integration, of all things.